Hussainmeera/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: Tharunika.E
+Developed by: MEERA HUSSAIN A
-RegisterNumber:  212225040470
+RegisterNumber:  212224230155
 */
 import numpy as np
 import pandas as pd